Mendoncaa/LAPR2/docs/sprintB/us003/Readme.md

-# US003 - Create a collaborator.
+# US003 - As an HRM, I want to register a collaborator with a job and fundamental characteristics.

 [Requirements Engineering](01.requirements-engineering/Readme.md)